wp-plugins/aklamator-pro-adsense/readme.txt

 5. Aklamator widget on a web page

 == Changelog ==

+= 1.9.3 =
+* Added notification that user can enable or disable feeds without images

 = 1.9.2 =
 * Edited all URL's to have https prefix